EMERGING MARKETS-Latam FX quiet ahead of Fed; Hungary's forint steadies after rate hike

 Mexico's economy, meanwhile, likely expanded for a third consecutive quarter between April and June, although at a lower rate due to the economic fallout of the Ukraine war and COVID-19 lockdowns in China, a Reuters poll showed.

+Generating confidence will be a key challenge for Colombia's next president, Gustavo Petro, to ensure continued investment and maintain economic growth at levels to avoid fiscal complications, an executive for ratings agency Moody's said on Tuesday.

-Elsewhere, the Russian rouble RUBUTSTN=MCX fell sharply to its lowest level against the dollar in two weeks as the market remained alert to any news on possible currency interventions.
+Elsewhere, the Russian rouble RUBUTSTN=MCX fell sharply to its lowest level against the dollar in two weeks as the market remained alert to any news on possible currency interventions or tweaks to Russia's fiscal rule.

 Stock indexes